UFC 287 Fighter Pay: Alex Pereira Is Set To Earn More Than $500k

 UFC 287 Promotional Guidelines Compliance Pay

-The UFC will pay out $275,500 worth of incentive pay to their fighters this weekend at UFC San Antonio.
+The UFC will pay out $275,500 worth of incentive pay to their fighters this weekend at UFC 287.

 The incentive pay is generated by the UFC’s sportswear sponsor Venum’s deal which is paid out to the fighters via tiers based on their tenure with the company.
 This tenure includes Zuffa-era WEC fights, from January 2007 on, as well as Zuffa-era Strikeforce fights from April 2011 on.